 - PRISONERS ARE PROHIBITED FROM RECEIVING PHOTO COLLAGES THROUGH E-MAIL.
 Only one photo per page may be sent.
 Please see Director's Office Memorandum on Electronic Messages for more details.
 Staff designated by the Warden may block a sender from transmittal of e-mail to prisoners if the sender has repeatedly sent messages in violation of MDOC policy or for other reasons as approved by the appropriate Deputy Director.
 Designated staff may similarly block a prisoner from receipt of e-mail if messages have repeatedly been sent to the prisoner in violation of Department policy or for other reasons as approved by the appropriate Deputy Director.
 Notice of the block shall be sent to the sender or prisoner, as appropriate, within seven business days after the block is initiated.
 If blocked, the sender and prisoner may continue to correspond via the United States Postal Service in accordance with PD 05.03.118.

-For more information in regard to electronic messaging services, please see Director's Office Memorandum 2022-1: Electronic Messages.
+For more information in regard to electronic messaging services, please see the Director's Office Memorandum regarding Electronic Messages.